rsnobles/website-template/CONFIGURATION.md

     taito kaboom
     taito shell:www

+If containers fail to start, run `taito trouble` to see troubleshooting.

 *FOR PLAIN STATIC FILES ONLY:* Exit the shell and add static files to www/public with your code editor.

 *FOR GATSBY ONLY:* Create a new Gatsby site based on one of the [starters](https://www.gatsbyjs.org/starters?v=2) (NOTE: Select 'npm' as package manager and ignore the 'git commit' error):